WORK ACCIDENT

 - Person deemed to be a worker (such as jurors, work experience students or some volunteers).

-If it’s been more than 6 months since you became aware of your injury, you still may have options.
-Call Accident Legal today and speak with one of our experienced workers’ compensation lawyers for a free, no obligation case review.
+If it’s been more than 6 months since you became aware of your injury, you may still have options.
+Call Accident Legal today and speak with one of our experienced workers’ compensation lawyers for a free, no-obligation case review.

 How long will my claim take?